nl en

 Where can I find my accountability form?

-Check your My Fund inbox, under ‘Current tasks’.
-Can't find the form, for example because the contact person for your application has changed?
+Check your Mijn Fonds inbox, under ‘Current tasks’.
+Can't find the form, for example, because the contact person for your application has changed?
 Please contact us at info@cultuurparticipatie.nl.
 We will then link the appropriate contact person to the form.

-There is a change in my project schedule.
+There is a change in my project.
 What now?

 Has there been a change in your project plan after your application has been accepted?
 If so, contact the contact person or adviser listed on your decision letter.
 An adviser will assess the amendment and you will receive a new decision, including new terms of agreement.
 Want to make a change to an unreviewed project plan?
 Please send the amendment to mijnfonds@cultuurparticipatie.nl and include all relevant information, such as the file number, project title and applicant's name in the email.